TajkirHossen-14/Werewolf_Village-Game_Simulator/README.md

   <img src="Banner/WVGS Banner 2.png" alt="Werewolf Village – Game Simulator Banner" width="100%">
 </p>

-> *A peaceful village is hiding a dangerous secret...*
+*A peaceful village is hiding a dangerous secret...*

+Among the villagers, two players are secretly Werewolves.
+Every night, the Werewolves silently attack a villager.
+During the day, the villagers try to guess who the Werewolves are and vote to remove the suspect.
+The villagers know that danger exists — but they do not know who the Werewolves are.
+The game continues until both Werewolves are eliminated, or the Werewolves equal or outnumber the remaining Villagers.

-A text-based simulation of the classic **Werewolf** game, built in Python.
+> A text-based **Werewolf** game simulation built in Python.
-Two hidden werewolves lurk among the villagers.
-Every night they strike; every day the village votes.
-The game ends when all werewolves are gone or when the wolves outnumber the survivors.

 </div>